icgrp/ese532_handouts/_sources/hw4/homework_submission.md

     10. Show how you can resolve the issue that you identified in the previous problem.
 (1 line) Include the assembly code of `Filter_vertical` after you have resolved the issue.
-    11. Report the speedup with respect to the baseline after resolving the issue in both `Filter_horizontal` and `Filter_vertical`.
+    11. After resolving the issue in both `Filter_horizontal` and `Filter_vertical`, how much speed up with respect to the baseline do you have now?
-        (Fill in the "Baseline with SIMD Modified" columns in {numref}`vectorization-table`.)
+        Report your speed up and the new latencies of `Filter_horizontal` and `Filter_vertical`.

 4. **NEON Intrinsics Example**